Meng0625/immcantation/docs/intro.rst

     > R
     > install.packages(c("alakazam", "shazam", "tigger", "rdi"))

-Alternatively, it is possible to use a containerized complete installation of the Immcantation framework and its dependencies.
-Installation and usage is described in :doc:`docker/intro`.
+Alternatively, a complete installation of the Immcantation framework and its dependencies is available as a docker container.
+Installation and usage of the container is described in :ref:`DockerIntro`.

 Immcantation Tutorial
 -------------------------------------------------------------------------------------------